cdapio/cdap/cdap-docs/reference-manual/source/http-restful-api/lifecycle.rst

 Scaling Workers
 ...............
-You can query or change the number of instances of a Worker by using the ``instances`` parameter with HTTP GET or PUT methods::
+You can query or change the number of instances of a worker by using the ``instances`` parameter with HTTP GET or PUT methods::

   GET <base-url>/namespaces/<namespace>/apps/<app-id>/workers/<worker-id>/instances